 The incredible calcium content of natto and tempeh makes them particularly good choices for vegans since plant-based foods that contain over 100 milligrams of calcium in a serving are rare.

 Also required for healthy bones is vitamin K. There are two types of vitamin K: K1 and K2.
-Vitamin K2 is less abundant in plant-based foods but is produced by microbial fermentation in our intestines6 and during the production of natto and tempeh.
+Vitamin K2 is less abundant in plant-based foods but is produced by microbial fermentation in our intestines6 and during the production of natto.

 Vitamin K27 may be particularly important in preventing bone fractures8 and improving how well the body uses calcium and vitamin D to improve bone quality, although more research is needed for us to know how significant a role it plays.

 Apart from bone health, vitamin K2 appears to help prevent heart disease and improve insulin sensitivity and blood sugar control9 in type 2 diabetes.
-There isn’t much evidence to suggest that vegans are deficient in vitamin K2 or need supplements, but in light of its promising benefits and the scarcity of vitamin K2-rich plant-based foods, I consider natto and tempeh to be valuable foods for vegans.
+There isn’t much evidence to suggest that vegans are deficient in vitamin K2 or need supplements, but in light of its promising benefits and the scarcity of vitamin K2-rich plant-based foods, natto is a valuable food for vegans.

 Nattokinase